Key Staff

 Email Janelle

 Janelle worked for the UC Davis Health System in a medical residency program for 13 years as the program assistant and curriculum coordinator.
 Janelle grew up with a love and curiosity for all animals and living things.
 She owned and showed several horses for many years, and worked as a zookeeper aide at the Fresno Chafee Zoo where she worked with elephants, a rhino, orangutans, sea lions, an anteater, hippo, and several other species.
 She has also worked as a vet tech at an exotic animal hospital.
-In her spare time, she loves to garden, raise succulents, craft, hike, watersports, and spend time with her husband, and rescue dog, Beau.
+In her spare time, she loves to garden, raise succulents, craft, hike, watersports, and spend time with her husband, and rescue dogs, Beau and GiGi.
 Sanctuary One is her “dream job” and she looks forward to building relationships with the animals and humans at the farm!

 Liz Walton Office Manager